 - Museum of Fine Arts, Boston: The Museum of Fine Arts in Boston holds the most complete collection of Sargent’s art, including paintings, murals, watercolors, drawings, and sculpture.

 - Tate: Sargent exhibited at the Royal Academy and the Grosvenor Gallery in London, and with the New English Art Club, of which he was a founding member, from 1886.
-He held a one-man exhibition at the St Botolph Club, Boston, Massachusetts in 1888.
-He exhibited at Knoedler’s, New York in 1909 and 1912.
-His murals for the Boston Public Library were begun in 1891.
-Memorial exhibitions of his work were held in Boston in 1925, and at the Royal Academy, Metropolitan Museum of Art, New York and Tate Gallery in 1926.
 Retrospective exhibitions have been held at the Whitney Museum, New York, 1986-7 and the Tate Gallery, 1998.

 - National Gallery of Art: The National Gallery of Art in Washington, D.C. has organized an exhibition called “Sargent and Spain,” which explores Sargent’s fascination with Spain through landscapes, architectural views, figure studies, and scenes of everyday life